muhammadadilakbar/pmd-press-releases/README.md

 # pmd-press-releases
-A python program that scrapes the press releases from Pakistan Meteorological Department website.
+This program scrapes the press releases from Pakistan Meteorological Department website.
+It stores the press releases in MySQL database.
+When a new press release is issued by PMD, the program sends a notification to email address.